ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 * `Task.async` and `Task.await` -> used to run the tasks in parallel
   + **Task.async** executes the task in the pool asynchronously and returns a promise, a computation that is not yet complete.
-After the execution finished, its result will be stored in the promise.
+After the execution finishes, it result will be stored in the promise.

   + **Task.await** waits for the promise to complete its execution.
-Once it's done, the result of the task is returned.
+Once it's done, it returns the result of the task.
 In case the task raises an uncaught exception, `await` also raises the same exception.